 Discovery dives and guided diving are included within your charter and all the equipment you will need is on board.
 Our dive master is also great with beginners and offers full instruction and the boat will always take you to wherever the conditions are best of the skill level of the divers on board.

 Tiger Blue sails in the waters of the ‘coral triangle’, so expect to see a wide range of corals wherever you go.
 The boat always heads wherever the conditions are best for the skill level of divers on board.

 The area is known for its pelagics – manta rays, eagle rays, giant trevally, barracuda and dogtooth tuna – as well as dolphins, black and white tip sharks, dugong, pygmy seahorses and nudibranchs.

 At the intersection of the Indian and Pacific Ocean, Raja Ampat teems with life, fed by deep sea currents funnelling nutrients into the sea.
 Dives may take in coral reefs, blue-water drop-offs, mangrove flats or seagrass beds.
 Manta Ridge in central Raja Ampat is the best location to see mantas, where up to 30 rays gather at cleaning stations about 6m deep.

 Indonesia’s shark fishery industry is the largest in the world.
 Since 2010, Raja Ampat has been part of the Shark and Ray Sanctuary, providing these animals a safe haven to reproduce.

 Other InformationWe strongly recommend all guests intending to dive arrange travel insurance that includes cover for watersports and diving.
 Please note the nearest hyperbaric chambers are in Bali (for Komodo) and Waisai (for Raja Ampat).Tiger Blue is proud to support DAN Asia-Pacific, the not-for-profit Divers Alert Network.
-DAN provides worldwide emergency evacuation coverage, with a 24-hour manned emergency hotline.
-In the event of accident or illness, DAN will co-ordinate a rescue effort and access to appropriate treatment.
+DAN provides worldwide emergency evacuation cover, with a 24-hour manned emergency hotline.
+In the event of an accident or illness, DAN will co-ordinate a rescue effort and access to appropriate treatment.
 Divers taking any level of course with our dive master will be covered.
-Certified divers will access this service through their diving insurance.
-For more information or to make a donation visit →.
+Certified divers can access this service through their diving insurance.
+For more information or to make a donation please visit →.